 NIH: VR for Pain and Anxiety Management for Children

 18Loop expects that Virtual Comfort will eventually become a companion to or replacement of drugs that combat pain and alleviate other side effects.
-In our future hospital protocol, we will address the efficacy of VR in the inpatient and outpatient environment when our kids are exposed to chemotherapy.
-We expect to complement drugs like odansetron in reducing nausea and vomiting.
+In planned future research, we will address the efficacy of VR in the inpatient and outpatient environment when our kids are exposed to chemotherapy.
+We expect to complement drugs like ondansetron in reducing nausea and vomiting.
 18Loop seeks to improve the quality of life of pediatric oncology patients and ultimately become central to beating the disease.
 To do so, we will impact the entire family unit, as familial impact will be measured.

 Want to get involved?
 Head over to our Parent/Tech to learn more about enrolling your child in Virtual Comfort.